spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

   }
 ```

-The code below lists all the changes listed above.
+The code below lists all code changes.

 ```
 import React, { Component } from 'react';